 Did it rain before the great flood - Noah and the Ark?

-God tells us that after the world was created, rain did not fall to the earth.
-There was no rain.
+God tells us that when the world was created, rain did not fall to the earth.

 For after seven more days, I will send rain on the earth forty days and forty nights; and I will blot out from the face of the land every living thing that I have made.
 (NASB) Genesis 7:4